Originally published on Jan. 13, 2016 and updated on .

 Most electronic kits don't include a few of the essentials you need so make sure to leave room in your budget for any of the following items that you don't already have...

-- Drum Sticks: these come in different weights with 5A being the most popular - you can get these at either Sweetwater or Amazon.
+- Drum Sticks: these come in different weights with 5A being the most popular - you can get these at Sweetwater.

-- Drum Throne: This is what a drummer's stool is called - they are much better than regular chairs and you can also get them from Sweetwater or Amazon.
+- Drum Throne: This is what a drummer's stool is called - they are much better than regular chairs and you can find the highest rated ones in our Drum Throne Guide.

 - Headphones or Amplifier: Most electronic drum kits don't provide sound on their own, instead you have to plug your drum's brain or sound module into headphones or an amplifier.
 To practice quietly (and not annoy the neighbors) get yourself a set of closed-back headphones - see our guide here.
 If you're going to play with other musicians, or if you just want to be loud, then you'll need an amplifier.
 There are a range of different amps that are good for drums - see our guide to Drum Amps and for further information read Things To Consider When Buying An Amplifier For Electronic Drums.